 How are the results from the survey used?

 Perception data gathered through Panorama survey instruments help guide us in creating a greater sense of belonging and inclusivity for all stakeholders.
 Survey results are one data point used at the district level to inform strategic planning objectives.
-Principals and school teams use survey results to focus on continuous improvement of school climate and social-emotional learning (SEL).
+Principals and school teams use survey results to focus on the continuous improvement of school climate and social-emotional learning (SEL).
 Evaluating changes in perception data over time assists with determining the impact of action steps.

 What information does DESE require for surveys?